AidenWilkins/Nova-Audio-Assistant/README.md

 Source Code for Addon Library: https://github.com/AidenWilkins/NovaAudioAssistantLib

 Please note that the Wiki and main page is still a WIP and may be missing somethings

+I would love feedback on this, suggestion are welcome and feel free to share your add-on here aswell